-For this purpose, we used two opposite cases of convection, over continent and ocean, well documented by observations and by CRM simulations to provide initialization, forcing data and verification diagnoses.
-They corresponded to a case of initial development of a continental squall line observed during the HAPEX 1992 campaign and to a maritime case of a squall line observed during TOGA-COARE.
-The first result was that the wake model correctly simulated the contrasting characteristics (intensity, depth and structure) of these two wake cases, in agreement with observations: i.e. a deep/intense wake (1.8 km, -8 K) and shallower/weaker one (0.7 km, -4 K) for the HAPEX and TOGA-COARE cases respectively.
+For this purpose, we used two opposite cases of convection, over continent and ocean, well documented by observations and by CRM simulations to provide initialization, forcing data, and verification diagnoses.
+They corresponded to a case of initial development of a continental squall line observed during the HAPEX 1992 campaign and to a maritime case of a squall line observed during TOGA COARE.
+The first result was that the wake model correctly simulated the contrasting characteristics (intensity, depth, and structure) of these two wake cases, in agreement with observations-that is, a deep/intense wake (1.8 km, -8 K) and a shallower/weaker one (0.7 km, -4 K) for the HAPEX and TOGA COARE cases, respectively.
 This result was quite robust and only slightly sensitive to the choice of parameters of the wake model.

-As the CRM simulations of the TOGA-COARE case were performed on a domain of relatively small size (100 x 150 km2) and in a framework moving at the squall line propagation speed ($\eta = 0$), this case was far from what happens in a GCM, so it could not be used to test the parameterization in detail.
-So only the HAPEX case performed in an Eulerian framework and on a large domain (300 x 300 km2) was intensively used to explore the sensitivity to the parameterization parameters.
-In order to analyze the working of the coupled model specifically, all other parameterizations were removed; in particular, the effect of boundary layer processes was represented by a forcing provided by a CRM simulation of that case.
-The six parameters of the model were tuned in order to obtain precipitation time-series and Q_1 and Q_2 profiles in acceptable agreement with the CRM simulation results (no fine tuning was attempted since it is expected that the tuning will eventually depend on the other parameterizations, especially the PBL one).
+As the CRM simulations of the TOGA COARE case were performed on a domain of relatively small size $(100 \times 150 \text{ km}^2)$ and in a framework moving at the squall line propagation speed $(\eta = 0)$, this case was far from what happens in a GCM, so it could not be used to test the parameterization in detail.
+So only the HAPEX case performed in an Eulerian framework and on a large domain ($300 \times 300 \text{ km}^2$) was intensively used to explore the sensitivity to the parameterization parameters.
+To analyze the working of the coupled model specifically, all other parameterizations were removed; in particular, the effect of boundary layer processes was represented by a forcing provided by a CRM simulation of that case.
+The six parameters of the model were tuned in order to obtain precipitation time series and Q_1 and Q_2 profiles in acceptable agreement with the CRM simulation results (no fine tuning was attempted since it is expected that the tuning will eventually depend on the other parameterizations, especially the PBL one).
 With this rough tuning, the model appears to be successful in several respects.
-First, it does simulate a self-sustaining convective system with: deep convection yielding precipitation, Q_1 and Q_2 profiles similar to those simulated by the CRM.
-Second, the water vapor field and the related variables, such as the moisture sink Q_2 , display features in accordance with expectations and the CRM simulation: the SCM reproduces the thin moistening layer close to the surface; the wakes display a thin moist surface layer and a dry tongue above; the moisture transport, as described by the field $Q_1 - Q_2$, simulated by the SCM agrees with the CRM one both during the initial stage (except for an underestimation at low levels) and in the mature stage.
-Simulating a reasonable Q_2 field is one of the great challenges of convective parameterizations.
-The coupled wake/convection scheme appears to make some achievements in that respect.
+First, it does simulate a self-sustaining convective system with deep convection yielding precipitation, Q_1 , and Q_2 profiles similar to those simulated by the CRM.
+Second, the water vapor field and the related variables, such as the moisture sink Q_2 , display features in accordance with expectations and the CRM simulation: the SCM reproduces the thin moistening layer close to the surface; the wakes display a thin moist surface layer and a dry tongue above; and the moisture transport (as described by the field $Q_1 - Q_2$) simulated by the SCM agrees with the CRM one both during the initial stage (except for an underestimation at low levels)